galaxyproject/ansible-nginx/README.md

 - `nginx_conf_http`: Set arbitrary options in the `http{}` section of `nginx.conf`.
 This is a hash (dictionary) where keys are nginx config options and values are the option's value.
+- `nginx_default_redirect_uri`: When using nginx from EPEL, a default virtualhost is enabled.
+This option controls what URI the default virtualhost should be redirected to. nginx variables are supported.

 These variables control the use of SSL.
 If unset, SSL will not be enabled.
 See Example Playbook for usage.